STEPS creates one-of-a-kind public art plans, installations and engagement strategies that:

 ALEXIS KANe SPEER

-Alexis is responsible for STEPS’ strategic planning, partnership development and fundraising activities.
-Inspired by the city and the people who bring it to life, Alexis has 15+ years experience leading community-based public art, space and capacity building initiatives.
-She has received numerous awards recognizing her work as a
+Alexis is responsible for STEPS’ strategic planning, partnership development and fundraising.
+Inspired by the city and the people who bring it to life, she has 15+ years experience leading public art, cultural planning and community building initiatives, for which she has received numerous awards.

 Anjuli oversees STEPS’ community and agency programs, including developing the partnerships that make them possible.
 She is a painter and public artist with 15+ years in community engagement, public programming and urban research.